KiyotadaMori/jaeeadjuster/README.md

 Third, it conduct phoneme segmentation using Julius & transcripts from English for Japanese-accented English

-Fourth, it search similar points of words
+Fourth, it search similar points of words between Japanese-accented English & English

 Fifth, it adjust start points of words by accelerating audio